matthewrevell/tutorials/Getting_started/key-concepts.md

 The API, or Application Programmable Interface, is a standardized access to our Cloud Platform.
-Without any development, it can be used to interact with exoscale products in order to create, update or delete ressources.
+Without any development, it can be used to interact with exoscale products in order to create, update or delete resources.

-For more information, visit the [API reference](/documentation/open-cloud/reference/api_reference).
+For more information, visit the [API reference](/compute/api/).

 ## Tags

-Tags are key/values pairs associated with a ressource.
+Tags are key/values pairs associated with a resource.
 They can be used to mark instances belonging to the same group or assign parameters to the instance before it is even created.